automl-uprc/PyClust-Demo/README.md

 - **Model Search**: Out of the box grid search implementation with easy to define parameter space in the graphical interface 46 Cluster validity indices as developed in the pyclustkit library.

+PyClust is built as a Python library that can be installed through PyPI, but can also be used through a Gradio-based user interface and Docker image.

 ## Requirements